Blyzz616/project-lemon/README.md

 - Esp32-C6

 Software:
-Arduino IDE for coding
+- Arduino IDE for coding

 Skills:
-A little soldering know-how
+- A little soldering know-how
-A bit of BASH-fu
+- A bit of BASH-fu
-A bit of GPT assistance in making the ESP microcode
+- A bit of GPT assistance to give me the ESP microcode

 ## How it works
 The moisture sensor is connected to the esp32-c6 via GPIO.